How to Become a Forensic Scientist

 Being able to handle stress

 When visiting crime scenes, being able to handle stressful or distressing environments is a must, as well as learning to handle tough cross-examination of evidence in court.
-Getting some work experience in the forensic science, law enforcement or criminal justice sector is a great idea, as it will show both dedication and that you are aware of the environment you will be entering in to.
+Getting some work experience in the forensic science, law enforcement, or criminal justice sector is a great idea, as it will show dedication and that you are aware of the environment you will be entering into.

 Attention to detail

-Those who are already interested in a career in science may think this is an obvious skill, however, it is often overlooked.
+Those who are already interested in a career in science may think this is an obvious skill.
+However, it is often overlooked.
 Being able to pay attention to every detail is vital, including when physically analysing data and trace evidence as well as being aware of how you interact with the crime scene or a laboratory setting.
-Using equipment which protects you, others and the evidence is essential, and always being mindful of this means you could be well on your way to becoming an expert forensic scientist!
+Using equipment that protects you, others, and the evidence is essential, and always being mindful of this means you could be well on your way to becoming an expert forensic scientist.

-As a forensic scientist, you will be in the lab uncovering scientific evidence to help criminal investigators to find out what exactly happened at the crime scene; presenting evidence and acting as an expert witness for court cases.
+In your role as a forensic scientist, you will be in the lab uncovering scientific evidence to help criminal investigators to find out what exactly happened at the crime scene, presenting evidence, and acting as an expert witness for court cases.